 A sunscreen with SPF 50 is not necessarily better than a sunscreen with SPF 30.
 Sunscreens with SPF 50 provide only 1% more protection than sunscreens with SPF 30 (98% vs. 97%).
 Having said that, sunscreens with SPF higher than 30 contain a significantly higher amount of chemicals that can cause more allergies and irritation in the skin and eyes.

-Are you looking for an effective a d safe sunscreen?
+Are you looking for an effective d safe sunscreen?
 A high-quality, broad-spectrum, water-resistant moisturizing sunscreen with SPF 30 will be your best choice.

 There are two types of sunscreens.
-Chemical sunscreens that use ingredients that absorb the UV rays (usually invisible) and mineral sunscreens that use zinc oxide or titanium dioxide (are thicker and have a white layer on your skin).
+Chemical sunscreens that use ingredients that absorb the UV rays (usually invisible) and mineral sunscreens use zinc oxide or titanium dioxide (are thicker and have a white layer on your skin).
 These physical sunscreens that contain zinc oxide or titanium oxide are usually thicker, stickier, and have a higher risk of clogging your pores.

 Physical sunscreens are often heavier on the skin than broad-spectrum chemical sunscreens with the same SPF.
 Therefore, physical sunscreens are not the best choice for oily or acne-prone skin.
 Additionally, mineral actives alone often offer less protection from damaging UVA radiation than chemical filters.